Call us 203-307-5500

 Is it normal for a 2-year-old to stop napping?

-What if my toddler skips a nap and becomes a disaster by dinner?
+What if my toddler skips a nap and is a mess by dinner?

 How long does the nap transition take?